CRASE Statistics and Methods Camp

 Qualitative Research Methods Refresher

 This workshop focused on qualitative data analysis was designed for faculty who have collected (or are about to collect) qualitative data and are trying to figure out what to do next.
 The first half of the workshop covered popularly used data analysis methods such as grounded theory, thematic analysis, and discourse analysis.
-Participants did some initial analysis using a “data session” model often used by discourse/conversation analysts (but really can be used by anyone doing qualitative coding).
-The second half of the workshop covered some technologies for qualitative analysis with special emphasis on Dedoose: a cloud-based (and desktop) qualitative data analysis software that is reasonably priced and allows for team coding.
+Participants did initial analysis using a “data session” model often used by discourse/conversation analysts (but really can be used by anyone doing qualitative coding).
+The second half of the workshop covered technologies for qualitative analysis with special emphasis on Dedoose: a cloud-based (and desktop) qualitative data analysis software that is reasonably priced and allows for team coding.

 Dr. Evelyn Ho, Professor of Communication Studies, has taught qualitative research and led numerous interdisciplinary projects using qualitative methods.